JungeAlexander/blogdown_website/content/blog/2023-04-02-lead-books.md

 https://lethain.com/elegant-puzzle/

 I recommend this book as a go-to resource for building functional and productive engineering teams.
-Some topics are more geared towards VP-level readers, e.g. designing a re-org as a manager or managers, but that makes it even more valuable as an engineering management compendium.
+Some topics are more geared towards VP-level readers, e.g. designing a re-org as a manager of managers, but that makes it even more valuable as an engineering management compendium.

 Blog by the author: https://lethain.com